learn-co-curriculum/find-value-binary-tree/README.md

 Output: null or nil
 ```

 What is the time complexity of your solution?
-How does the complexity differ for a balanced tree versus an unbalanced tree?
+How does the complexity differ for
+a balanced tree versus an unbalanced tree?

 Use the language of your choosing.
-We've included starter files for some languages where you can pseudocode, explain your solution and code.
+We've included starter files for some
+languages where you can pseudocode, explain your solution and code.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem